extism/extism/ruby/GETTING_STARTED.md

 #### Context

 The [Context](Extism/Context.html) can be thought of as a session.
 You need a context to interact with the Extism runtime.
 The context holds your plugins and when you free the context, it frees your plugins.
 We recommend using the [Extism.with_context](Extism.html#with_context-class_method) method to ensure that your plugins are cleaned up.
-But if you need a long lived context for some reason, you can use the constructor [Extism::Context.new](Extism/Context.html#initialize-instance_method).
+But if you need a long lived context for any reason, you can use the constructor [Extism::Context.new](Extism/Context.html#initialize-instance_method).

 #### Plugin